openoms/bitcoin-tutorials/electrs/README.md

 ---

-## Set up the Electrs service, autostart and the connection over SSL
+## RaspiBlitz: Set up the Electrs systemd service and connect over SSL

+For the SSL certificate to be obtained successfully a **dynamic DNS** and **port forwarding is necessary**.

+The script sets up the automatic start of electrs, Nginx and certbot.

+Assumes that electrs was insatlled already with the [latter script](https://github.com/openoms/bitcoin-tutorials/blob/master/electrs/README.md#raspiblitz-install-the-electrum-server-in-rust-electrs)

 Can be used as a secure backend of:

     Eclair Mobile Bitcoin and Ligthtning wallet
     Electrum wallet

-Sets up the automatic start of electrs and nginx and certbot.

 Take a look: [electrs_automation_for_Eclair.sh](electrs_automation_for_Eclair.sh)

 To download this script, make executable and run:
 `$ wget https://raw.githubusercontent.com/openoms/bitcoin-tutorials/master/electrs/electrs_automation_for_Eclair.sh && sudo chmod +x electrs_automation_for_Eclair.sh && ./electrs_automation_for_Eclair.sh`

-For the certificate to be obtained successfully a dynamic DNS and port forwarding is needed.
+For the certificate to be obtained successfully a **dynamic DNS** and **port forwarding is necessary**.
 Forward port 80 to the IP of your RaspiBlitz for certbot.
 Forward port 50002 to be able to access electrs from the outside of your LAN.